Installation

 Use mdai.sh script for installation

-Run to make this file executable
+Run this to make the MDAI script file executable.

 chmod +x ./cli/mdai.sh